darioalvarez/bitnami-bootcamp-2020/session1/exercise10/README.md

 docker-compose logs -f
 ```

-To test for expected behavior open in a browser both URLs <http://myfirstwp.net> and <http://myjoomla.net> where it should be a wordpress site and a joomla site, respectively.
+Finally, open in a browser both URLs <http://myfirstwp.net> and <http://myjoomla.net> where there will be a wordpress site and a joomla site, respectively.
+Credentials for both sites admin dashboard are created in docker-compose.yml file.